-Additional disclosure concerning the Company's general and administrative expenses and exploration and evaluation assets and expenses is provided in the Company's statement of financial position, statement of changes in equity, statement of loss and comprehensive loss and the Exploration and Evaluation Assets note contained in its unaudited condensed interim consolidated financial statements for the nine month periods ended January 31, 2016 and 2015 and the audited consolidated financial statements of the Company for the years ended April 30, 2015 and April 30, 2014.
+Additional disclosure concerning the Company's general and administrative expenses and exploration and evaluation assets and expenses is provided in the Company's statement of financial position, statement of changes in equity, statement of loss and comprehensive loss and the Exploration and Evaluation Assets note contained in its consolidated financial statements for the years ended April 30, 2016 and 2015.
 These statements are available on SEDAR at www.sedar.com.